inovex/justcause/README.md

  3. [EconML]: Heterogeneous Effect Estimation in Python
  4. [awesome-list]: A very extensive list of causal methods and respective code
  5. [IBM-Causal-Inference-Benchmarking-Framework]: Causal Inference Benchmarking Framework by IBM
+ 6. [CausalNex]: Bayesian Networks to combine machine learning and domain expertise for causal reasoning.

 ## Note